-Every month, the Bureau of Labor Statistics (BLS) releases a summary of how many people in the US are working and how many aren’t.
-You’d think that this would involve something as simple as asking people to “Check ‘Yes’ if you receive a paycheck and ‘No’ if you don’t.”
+Every month, the Bureau of Labor Statistics releases a summary of how many people in the US are working and how many aren’t.
+You’d think that arriving at these numbers would be as simple as asking people to “Check ‘Yes’ if you receive a paycheck and ‘No’ if you don’t.”

-Ends up that it’s not that straightforward, and the BLS recently had errors in the reports for March, April and May because some people who were counted as employed should have probably been considered unemployed.
-(The BLS estimates this to have been about 4.9 million people in May.)
+Turns out, it’s not that straightforward, and the BLS recently had errors in the March, April and May reports because some people who were counted as employed should have probably been considered unemployed (the BLS estimates this to have been about 4.9 million people in May).

-One agency or another has been tracking unemployment for the last 104 years, so what’s the problem?
+The US government has been tracking unemployment for the last 104 years, so why can it be hard to nail down?

-Then there’s a subsequent question which is considered to be behind the recent errors: people who had been temporarily laid off or furloughed put “other,” to explain why they weren’t working.
-This answer resulted in them being placed in the “employed” category, when they should have been considered unemployed.
+But there’s another part of the survey that may have been unclear and contributed to the recent errors: People who had been temporarily laid off or furloughed put “other” to explain why they weren’t working.
+This answer resulted in many of them being placed in the “employed” category, when they should have been considered unemployed.

 But wait, there’s more: not all jobs are counted.
 Job reports tell us, in theory, how many people are working and if they’re working in “farm” and “non-farm” jobs.
-In reality, the report doesn’t account for a variety of employees, including some people who work for the government (appropriately, this includes CIA employees), private household workers and non-profit employees.
+In reality, the report doesn’t count certain employees, including some people who work for the government (appropriately, this includes CIA employees), private household workers and non-profit employees.

 Plus, the report includes something called “continuing claims,” which has at least two uses.
 As described by Goldman Sachs researcher and chief US economist David Mericle, “continuing claims measure the stock of people receiving benefits, rather than just the inflow, so it does a better job of capturing both layoffs and hiring.”